mlswg/mls-architecture/draft-ietf-mls-architecture.md

 # Security and Privacy Considerations

 MLS adopts the Internet threat model {{?RFC3552}} and therefore assumes that the attacker has complete control of the network.
-It is intended to provide the security services described in the face of such attackers.
+It is intended to provide the security services described in
+{{intended-security-guarantees}} in the face of attackers who can:

-- The attacker can monitor the entire network.
+- Monitor the entire network.

-- The attacker can read unprotected messages.
+- Read unprotected messages.

-- The attacker can generate, inject and delete any message in the unprotected transport layer.
+- Can generate, inject and delete any message in the unprotected transport layer.

-In addition, these guarantees are intended to degrade gracefully in the presence of compromise of the transport security links as well as of both clients and elements of the messaging system, as described in the remainder of this section.
+While MLS should be run over a secure transport such as QUIC
+{{?RFC9000}} or TLS {{?RFC8446}}, the security guarantees of MLS do not depend on the transport.
+This departs from the usual design practice of trusting the transport because MLS is designed to provide security even in the face of compromised network elements, especially the DS.

 Generally, MLS is designed under the assumption that the transport layer is present to keep metadata private from network observers, while the MLS protocol provides confidentiality, integrity, and authentication guarantees for the application data (which could pass through multiple systems).
 Additional properties such as partial anonymity or deniability could also be achieved in specific architecture designs.

+In addition, these guarantees are intended to degrade gracefully in the presence of compromise of the transport security links as well as of both clients and elements of the messaging system, as described in the remainder of this section.

 ## Assumptions on Transport Security Links

 As discussed above, MLS provides the highest level of security when its messages are delivered over an encrypted transport.
-Any secure channel, such as QUIC {{?RFC9000}}, TLS {{?RFC8446}}, can be used to transport MLS messages.
-However, the MLS protocol is designed to consider the following
-threat-model:

-- The attacker can read, write, and delete arbitrary messages inside the secure transport channel.

-This departs from most threat models where we consider that the secure channel used for transport always provides secrecy.
-The reason for this consideration is that in the group setting, active malicious insiders or adversarial services are to be considered.

 The main use of the secure transport layer for MLS is to protect the already limited amount of metadata.
 Very little information is contained in the unencrypted header of the MLS protocol message format for group operation